TheDrHobo/thedrhobo.github.io/index.md

 title: Home
 ---

-# Welcome to The Dr Hobo
+# Welcome to Dr Hobo's mad page of intrests

 Hey there!
 I'm The Dr Hobo - a geek who loves ranking things and exploring the world.

-## What You'll Find Here

-- **Top 10 Films** - My favorite movies and why they matter
-- **Top 10 Video Games** - Gaming classics that deserve your time
-- **Top 10 Board Games** - Tabletop treasures for game night
-- **Top 10 Books** - Reading recommendations across genres
-- **Top 10 Travel Destinations** - Places worth visiting
-- **Blog Posts** - Random thoughts on geek culture and adventures

-## Latest Posts

-Coming soon!
-Check back regularly for new content.
+This is where I share my opinions on films, games, books, travel, and whatever else catches my interest.
+No algorithms, no clickbait - just honest takes on stuff I care about.

 ---

+## Top 10 Lists

+### 🎬 Films
+- [**Top 10 Films (No Particular Order)**](top-10-films) - My favorite movies and why!

+### 🎮 Video Games
+- *Coming soon!*

+### 🎲 Board Games
+- *Coming soon!*

+### 📚 Books
+- *Coming soon!*

+### ✈️ Travel Destinations
+- *Coming soon!*

+---

+## Latest Blog Posts

+*Coming soon!
+Check back regularly for new content.*

+---

+## About

+I read, game (boards and video), travel, and a bit of a general geek.
+This site is my corner of the internet to share recommendations and rants.
+If you love top 10 lists and honest opinions, stay!

+---

 *Want to get in touch?
-Find me on [social media platform] or drop a comment below!*
+Disagree with my takes?
+Let me know in the comments!*